Saturday - 4:30 p.m.

 Epiphany Care Fund supports Epiphany families who are disadvantaged and struggling with difficult life circumstances.
 You do need to be an active parishioner at the Church of the Epiphany and we ask that you volunteer a few times during the year.

-The Care Fund provides limited assistance in helping parishioners pay their utility bills, medical bills, provides food on a regular basis, and distributes CUB and gas cards on a limited basis.
+The Care Fund provides limited assistance in helping parishioners.
 Disbursements from the Care Fund are intended to meet short term, often one-time needs of Epiphany families, with the exception of receiving groceries.
-We do payments for utilities (Gas, Electric, Water, Garbage) for parishioners.
-Most food orders consist of a Cub card, two-three weeks’ worth of groceries, along with personal care items.

-Street People Ministry (Sharing & Caring Hands) (food) prepare food on Fri deliver Sat morning to Caring & Sharing Hands.
-Care Fund pays for the food needed for this program.
+Street People Ministry (Sharing & Caring Hands) prepare food on Friday, deliver Saturday morning to Caring & Sharing Hands.

 Community Emergency Action Program (CEAP) (monthly donation)

-Thanksgiving & Christmas Basket Program– supported over 165 families for each program, last year.
-We also do Easter Baskets.
+Thanksgiving, Christmas & Easter Basket Program– supported over 165 families for each program.

 Anoka-Hennepin Regional High School We do food assistance along with school supplies, personal care items.